strongloop/strongloop/man/env.md

-## slc env -- Print runtime environment
+## slc env -- Print or configure runtime environment

+With no options,
-Prints information about node run-time from the process module (paths, platform, config, execPath, and features).
+prints information about node run-time from the process module (paths, platform, config, execPath, and features).
 The output can be limited by using one or more selectors, see examples.

+With `--use-npm`, sets the system npm link to either the version of npm bundled with node ("legacy"), or the version of npm bundled with slc ("default").
+No matter which npm is installed into the path, the slc version can always be called using `slc npm ...`.

 ### SYNOPSIS